sarahciston/codingcare/posts/0critintro.md

 >"tools and infrastructure are not only the preconditions for the work; at their best, they are also part and parcel of the work, deeply integrated into its methods and outcomes.
 Our tools and infrastructures are rich objects to think with." [@mcphersonFeministSoftwareLab2018]

 All of these layers are entangled.
 Susan Leigh Star calls infrastructure a "fundamentally relational concept," but one that despite its embeddedness operates invisibly unless broken.
-She also argues that infrastructure marks membership in relational groups, as we "acquire a naturalized familiarity with its objects," practices, and standards. @starEthnographyInfrastructure1999  Thus infrastructure — and the tools, platforms, forms, and content that it consists of — also marks us as belonging, knowing, capable, welcome, or not.
+She also argues that infrastructure marks membership in relational groups, as we "acquire a naturalized familiarity with its objects," practices, and standards [-@starEthnographyInfrastructure1999].
+Thus infrastructure — and the tools, platforms, forms, and content that it consists of — also marks us as belonging, knowing, capable, welcome, or not.

 How do we think critically through re/making infrastructures, when they exist beyond any one of us, always relational and often invisible?
 By returning to, and reattuning to, the solidarities we find within and across communities, and the frictions we find within and across materials.